bookofproofs/bookofproofs.github.io/_sources/history/19th-century/peirce-charles.md

 * Then, our conception of these effects is the whole of our conception of the object.
 * When he said that the whole meaning of a (clear) conception consists in the entire set of its practical consequences, he had in mind that a meaningful conception must have some experiential "cash value," capable of being specified as some sort of collection of possible empirical observations under specifiable conditions.
 * Peirce insisted that the entire meaning of a meaningful conception consisted in the totality of such specifications of possible observations.
-* In fact it was twenty years after he published these ideas on pragmatism that, through the work of William James, Peirce began to gain the credit for his ideas.
+* It was twenty years after he published these ideas on pragmatism that, through the work of William James, Peirce began to gain the credit for his ideas.
 * Peirce lectured on Pragmatism  at Harvard in March to May of 1903 and published a series of essays explaining his ideas in The Monist  in 1905.
 * It is impossible to do justice to the breadth of Peirce's philosophical work in this article.
 * Let us just note some further examples.